Raffy23/boinc-webmanager/README.md

 Account Management Website like BAM.
 In contrast to these Websites the Server needs direct access to the Boinc core client and is able to view Tasks and directly control the client

+## Features
+* Display multiple Clients in a simple Dashboard View
+* Show Projects / Workunits and Boinc Information from each Client
+* Limited control over Workunits and Projects (suspend, delete, ...)

 ## Installation
 1. Clone the Project from Github with `git clone`
 2. Download and Install `sbt` and `scala`
+3. - Execute following commands to Build the Javascript Client: `managerJS/fullOptJS`
+   - Copy `boinc-webmanager-opt.js` and `boinc-webmanager-jsdepts.min.js` into the `jvm/src/main/resources/web-root/` Folder
-3. - Run sbt in Project folder and execute `assembly`, this wil build a Fat-Jar in the following Folder: `jvm/target/scala-1.12/`
+   - Run sbt in Project folder and execute `assembly`, this wil build a Fat-Jar in the following Folder: `jvm/target/scala-1.12/`
-   - Execute following commands to Build the Javascript Client: `managerJS/fullOptJS`
 4. Copy the Fat-Jar to any location where the Application has read / write access
 5. Create a `application.conf` file with the Settings (See Configuration Section for more information)
-6. Create the `webroot` Folder an copy the `boinc-webmanager-opt.js` and `boinc-webmanager-jsdepts.min.js` into it
-7. Copy FontAwesome & NProcess css and font files into the Directory
-   - *TODO: what to copy & where to*
 8. Run it with `java -jar Boinc-Webmanager-assembly-XXXX-SNAPSHOT.jar`

 After these Steps you should be able to view the Client at the following URL http://127.0.0.1:8080